AidanConn/GradeLens/README.md

 ## 3. Additional Tips

-- **Database Migrations**
-  If you plan on using a real database (e.g., PostgreSQL), update the `DATABASE_URL` environment variable accordingly, install the necessary database drivers in your `requirements.txt`, and add migration scripts (e.g., Alembic) as needed.

 - **HTTPS**
   For local development, HTTP is typically fine.
 For production, consider configuring TLS/HTTPS either at the Docker level (by adjusting the Nginx config) or behind a reverse proxy.